 No Action Alternative - Under the No Action Alternative, the MSGOT would not authorize disbursal of funds in the Stewardship Fund Account to facilitate acquisition of the Hansen Livestock Company Conservation Easement by TNC for sage grouse conservation in Montana.
 Project mitigation credits generated under the easement would not be realized and would not be available later to be used as compensatory mitigation for other projects around the state involving energy or agricultural development etc., which incurred permanent adverse impacts to designated sage grouse habitats.
 Land use restrictions that would be required under the conservation easement providing measurable contributions for sage grouse habitat conservation in perpetuity would not be required or implemented.

 IX.
-Evaluation of Impacts on the Physical Environment and Mitigation
+Evaluation of Impacts on the Physical Environment and Mitigation over the long term such as limits on construction of human developments.

 A. Land and Soil Resources